apache/trafficcontrol/blueprints/refetch-invalidation.md

 ##### Read
 When displaying the information, the **Invalidation Requests** table current shows the `Parameters` field, so the display will be straight forward with no manipulation.

-However, we derived and calculate the expiration field based on the TTL.
+However, we derive and calculate the expiration field based on the TTL.
 This code will need to be modified to account for the additional information contained in the `Parameters` field.

 ### Traffic Ops Impact